Hubert Waelrant: Life

 According to his pupil Frans Sweerts (Franciscus Sweertius), writing in Athenae belgicae (1628), he was an innovator of solmization for which he devised two new methods.
 The composer first added si to the six syllables of the hexacord and then repeated ut to make a full octave.
 He then created a new method with these new syllables.
 The second invention involved the creation of an octave using eight syllables with new names all different from the existing names of notes.
-The new names are: BA, NI, MA, LO, GA, DI, SE and BO.
+The new names are: BO, CE, DI, Ga, LO, MA, and NI.
 The innovations were intended to address the problems inherent to the existing Guidonian system which used three overlapping hexacords and the difficulties of mutation.

 He began his activities as a publisher in the early 1550s in partnership with Jan de Laet.
 Waelrant acted as the publisher and bookseller and handled the financial and sales aspects of the operation while de Laet took care of everything to do with the printing.
 Waelrant may also have become involved occasionally with the printing side of the enterprise as he called himself a 'typographus' in two books.
 The printing and publishing partnership eventually produced 16 publications.

 His adherence to the Roman Catholic faith has been a matter of dispute.
 Evidence in his music suggests that he may have had Protestant sympathies, and indeed may have been an Anabaptist, although legal documents show him to have been a Catholic.
 It was a turbulent time of religious conflict—one of the reasons many local composers went to Italy and other countries—and Waelrant may have been deliberately unclear as to his beliefs; Antwerp changed hands several times during his life, alternately captured by Calvinists and the Catholic Habsburgs, and both sides suffered persecution.
 Some of Waelrant's simple psalm settings in the vernacular language suggest that he was a Protestant, and there is evidence that they were confiscated by Catholic church authorities at Kortrijk.

 Details of his life are sparse after 1558, but he probably remained in Antwerp, where he was active as a composer, consultant for the tuning of cathedral bells, and music editor.
 He collaborated on a music anthology with several other Flemish composers in 1584, including Cornelis Verdonck and Andreas Pevernage, and the next year he edited a book of Italian madrigals (Symphonia angelica), some of which he wrote himself, which became extraordinarily successful (Italian madrigals were one of the most popular forms of music in Europe in the late 16th century, and composers wrote them, in Italian, even in countries where Italian was not spoken.)
 At the end of his life he endured financial difficulty.
 He died in 1595 and was buried in the Onze-Lieve-Vrouwekathedraal (Church of Our Lady, Antwerp).